 HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\FileSystempath entry and change

 NtfsDisableLastAccessUpdatevalue data to

-0. After setting Last Access time update, system has to be restarted for the change to take effect.
+0. After this change, the system has to be restarted.
 Alternatively, run the following command with administrator rights:

 C:\>fsutil behavior set disablelastaccess 0